paxtonhyde/capstone-I/README.md

   <img src="images/gender_distributions.png" width = 600 height = 400>
 </p>

-The *p*-values from an independent *t*-test with unequal variances for gender preferences between clusters also some significant differences for a significance level of 0.10.
+The *p*-values from an independent *t*-test with unequal variances for gender preferences between clusters still show some significant differences for a significance level of 0.10.
 The Southern cluster was significantly different from the other clusters, which is what we expect based on the professional results.<sup>[1](#footnote1)</sup>

 |       |      West |      East |     South |
 |-------|-----------|-----------|-----------|